retro1996/VistaThemePlasma/README.md

 ### Contributors

-- [AngelBruni](https://github.com/angelbruni) for contributing with SVG Vista taskbar texture.
+- [AngelBruni](https://github.com/angelbruni) for the SVG Vista taskbar texture
-- [ThePhantom](https://github.com/ThePhantom6314) for remaking the task items and power button glyphs in SVG.
+- [ThePhantom](https://github.com/ThePhantom6314) for remaking the task items and power button glyphs in SVG
-- [aeoe](https://gitgud.io/aeoe) for fixing a minor issue with the VistaStart dialog texture.
+- [aeoe](https://gitgud.io/aeoe) for fixing a minor issue with the VistaStart dialog texture

 ### ATP Credits